Innovation Funding Incentives in the USA

 The federal Research & Development (R&D) Tax Credit is a cornerstone incentive designed to encourage businesses to invest in innovative activities.

-Mechanism: The R&D tax credit provides a dollar-for-dollar reduction in a company’s federal income tax liability for qualified research expenditures.
-While the calculation can be complex, it typically equates to 7% to 10% of annual R&D spending.
-Companies, particularly qualified small businesses, can also elect to use a portion of their R&D credit (up to $250,000 annually) to offset payroll taxes, providing a crucial benefit for early-stage companies with little to no income tax liability.
+Mechanism (Tax Credit): The R&D tax credit provides a dollar-for-dollar reduction in a company’s federal income tax liability.
+The credit calculation can be complex, typically equating to 7% to 10% of annual R&D spending.
+Companies, particularly qualified small businesses (QSBS), can elect to use a portion of their R&D credit (up to $250,000 annually) to offset payroll taxes, providing a crucial benefit for early-stage companies with little to no income tax liability.

-Eligibility: Activities must meet a “four-part test” established by the IRS: they must relate to a new or improved product/process, be technological in nature, involve technical uncertainty at the outset, and utilise a process of experimentation to resolve that uncertainty.
+Eligibility: Activities must meet a “four-part test” involving technological uncertainty and a process of experimentation.
 Eligible expenditures include wages for R&D employees, materials/supplies used in research, contractor costs, and computer hosting costs.

 Often referred to as “America’s Seed Fund,” the SBIR and STTR programs are highly competitive federal grant initiatives for small businesses engaged in R&D with commercial potential.

-Mechanism: These non-dilutive grants provide capital without requiring equity in return.
-Both programs typically operate in three phases:
+Mechanism (Non-Dilutive Grants): These non-dilutive grants provide capital without requiring equity in return.

-• Phase II: Expands on Phase I results, focusing on the principal R&D effort and evaluating commercialisation potential (e.g., up to $1,250,000 for up to 24 months).
+• Phase II: Expands on Phase I results, focusing on the principal R&D effort and evaluating commercialisation potential (e.g., maximum award sizes are typically $1.25 million to over $2 million, depending on the agency, such as NIH’s maximum of $2,095,748).

 The NSF is an independent federal agency that supports fundamental research and education in all non-medical fields of science and engineering.

-Impact: NSF funding is crucial for driving scientific and engineering discoveries that form the bedrock of future innovations, nurturing a skilled workforce, and accelerating the development of cutting-edge technologies.
+Impact: NSF funding is crucial for driving scientific and engineering discoveries that form the bedrock of future innovations and accelerating the development of cutting-edge technologies.

 Conclusion

 The United States’ innovation funding incentives form a comprehensive and highly effective framework designed to foster a dynamic ecosystem for R&D and entrepreneurship.
-Through the impactful federal R&D tax credit, vital non-dilutive grants from SBIR/STTR and NSF, and diverse state/local programs, businesses receive crucial financial support to innovate.
-This robust public sector foundation, coupled with the world’s leading venture capital market, collectively reduces financial risk, accelerates technological development, and enables the U.S. to maintain its unparalleled position as a global innovation powerhouse.
+The reinstatement of the immediate R&D expense deduction (Sec 174) in 2025 and the massive, targeted funding from the CHIPS and Science Act reinforce the government’s commitment to reducing financial risk and driving leadership in critical technologies.
+This robust public sector foundation, coupled with the world’s leading venture capital market, enables the U.S. to maintain its unparalleled position as a global innovation powerhouse.

 We’re here to help.
 Contact us to discuss how ABGi can support your global innovation strategy.